tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 used to derive the ESNI key.

 record_digest
-: A cryptographic hash of the ESNIKeys structure from which the ESNI key was obtained, i.e., from the first byte of "checksum" to the end of the structure.
+: A cryptographic hash of the ESNIKeys structure, excluding the "extensions" field, from which the ESNI key was obtained, i.e., from the first byte of "checksum" to the last byte of "not_after".
 This hash is computed using the hash function associated with `suite`.

 encrypted_sni
 : The ClientESNIInner structure, AEAD-encrypted using cipher suite "suite" and